 4. FOCUS ON THE CEILING

 Round rooms and cylindrical spaces have a natural focal point built right in.
-The eye automatically gravitates to the center of the ceiling so by showing it off through a combination of reclaimed wood paneling and dimensional lumber can make a tremendous impact.
+The eye automatically gravitates to the center of the ceiling so by showing it off through a combination of reclaimed ceiling panels and dimensional lumber can make a tremendous impact.
 This ceiling calls to mind a spoked wheel, perfectly expressing the shape of the space, while the many shades and tones of the reclaimed lumber make a beautifully shaded statement.

 5. PANELED CEILING